rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=fs_clone

-#### Fs_clone phase
+#### fs_clone phase

-The fs\_clone phase is used to synchronize the patch file system with the run file system.
+The fs\_clone phase synchronizes the patch file system with the run file system.
 The fs_clone phase should only be run when mentioned as part of a specific documented procedure.

-This command must be invoked from the run file system, before the next prepare phase is run, as shown in the following commands:
+You must invoke this command from the run file system, before running the next prepare phase, as shown in the following commands:

     $ source <EBS install base>/EBSapps.env RUN
     $ adop phase=fs_clone